naninovel/docs/docs/guide/characters.md

 [!b54e9daa9a483d9bf7f74f0e94b2d38a]

 ::: note
-Before installing a Git package, make sure the [Git client](https://git-scm.com) is installed on your machine and that you have added the Git executable path to the PATH system environment variable.
+Before installing a package from a Git repository, make sure a [Git client](https://git-scm.com/downloads) is installed on your machine and Git executable path is set to the [PATH system environment variable](https://en.wikipedia.org/wiki/PATH_(variable)) (usually performed automatically during the installation).
 :::

 When "SpriteDicing" extension is installed via UPM, a `Naninovel.DicedSpriteCharacter` option will appear in the character implementations list.